ciroque/central-configuration-repository/README.md

 Each configuration setting is keyed based on environment, application, scope, and name.
 These values create a hierarchy that uniquely identifies a specific configuration value.

+There is an additional, optional, key field 'sourceId' that can be used to further refine a configuration.
+To query on this field include the value as a query string parameter with the name **sourceId**, i.e.:

+`/ccr/settings/:environment/:application/:scope/:setting?sourceId=[someValue]`

+Note that the sourceId field is limited to 64 characters.
+Any input longer than 64 characters is truncated.

+### Temporality

-### Cache Expiration
+#### Cache Expiration ('ttl' field)
 The definition of a configuration setting includes a cache lifetime component as well.
 Clients of the service should use this value to minimize calls to the service.
-The cache lifetime is a numeric value and is generally intended to indicate the number of seconds the value should be cached before subsequent calls to the service are made.
-However, these semantics are not enforced within the service, and the value can be interpreted in any manner desirable.
+The cache lifetime is a numeric value that indicates the number of seconds the value should be cached before subsequent calls to the service are made.

-### Effective Dates
+#### Effective Date 'effectiveAt' and 'expiresAt' fields)
 It is possible to define a date range during which a given configuration value is valid.
-Part of a configuration value definition are the eff_date and end_date fields.
+Part of a configuration value definition are the effectiveAt and expiresAt fields.
 This makes it possible to schedule configuration changes for future dates and retire existing values.
 The service currently maintains the complete history of changes for each value.
 This realizes an audit trail of changes.

-### Default Values
+### Default Values (
 It is possible to define a default value using the string 'default' (without quotes) at the environment segment of the hierarchy.
 The service will automatically return the default value, if defined, when a query contains a request that cannot be satisfied due to expiration values, or the non-existence of a value for the specified environment.
 For example, if a request comes in as follows: